patrickMojica/blockchain-developer-bootcamp-final-project/README.md

 The contract will have an 'attractor' final state defined by the ratio/composition of fractional ownership decided on by the community.
 It will also have an initial state, and a current state that will constantly change until reaching the attractor or something else changes.
+Every time a payment is made the global state of this graph will change.
+Each node in the graph has the user ID, the amount of fractional share their entitled to, and their current share.
+Perhaps there can even be indicators and actions taken if payments are late, or is acting maliciously.

 The identities of the members, their stake in the community, will all have to be set initially.
 The workflow should allow for situations where the members all form an LLC to purchase the property or if a single member or couple holds